How to Plan an Off-Road Camping Trip Like a Pro

 Yes, there are cheaper dome tents out there from big box stores.
 I discourage people from going this route because if it turns out you do like camping, you’ll want to upgrade your tent sooner than later.
 Speaking from experience, these cheap tents will deteriorate quickly, are more frustrating to set up, and will not hold up to the elements over multiple trips.

-If you’re camping by yourself a 2 person tent is a good place to start, if you’re taking a partner with you think about getting a 3-4 person tent.
+If you’re camping by yourself a two-person tent is a good place to start, if you’re taking a partner with you, think about getting a three-to-four person tent.
 Single-person tents will not have space for you, your sleep system, AND your gear.

 Processed with VSCO with c7 preset